 The interest rate swaps require settlement of net interest receivable or payable each 90 days.
-All swaps do not qualify for hedge accounting and as a result any gains or losses arising from changes in fair value are taken directly to the Income Statement.
-The net loss is report within other expenses.
+All swaps do not qualify for hedge accounting and as a result any gains or losses arising from changes in fair value are taken directly to profit or loss.
+The net loss is reported within other expenses.